anttijuu/O3-chat-client/README.md

 ## Dependencies

-You need the following to build and run the client:
+The following are needed to build and run the client:

 * JDK 15
 * Maven